jrnd-io/jr/Readme.md

 "{{.V}}\n"
 ```

 which means that only the "Value" is in the output.
-You can change this behaviour with the `--outputTemplate`
+You can change this behaviour embedding a different template with `--outputTemplate`

 ## Using embedded function documentation to write your own templates